Maestrani: History

 In 1875 the existing production capacities could not keep up with the demand and a new factory building was built east of the city.
 In 1880, Aquilino Maestrani died.
 He was first buried in St. Gallen and later move to Aquila.
 His three sons Ludovico, Roberto and Savino continued to run the company together.
 In 1884, the company acquired the building of a former spinning mill in the St. Georgen neighbourhood of St. Gallen, to which production was relocated a year later.
 The St. Georgen location remained the company's headquarters into the 21st century.
 From 1887 to 1897 they had a branch in Bregenz.
 In 1905 the company borrowed extensive amounts of funding and the Maestrani family eventually lost control of the company in the years 1912-1913.
 The troubled "Maestrani Schweizer Schokoladen AG" was successfully restructured in 1923 by the creditors' trustee Jakob Guyer.

 The Maestrani company was widely known early on, the Italian king Umberto I appointed it his purveyor to the court.
 In 1912, the company was given its current name "Maestrani Schweizer Schokoladen AG".
 The company went through hard times in the years of the world wars, especially because of the scarcity of raw materials.

+In 1987, Maestrani became the first chocolate company in the world to begin producing organic chocolate.

+In 1998, Maestrani acquired its competitor, Munz located in Flawil.
+Munz was founded there in 1874 by Johann Georg Munz.
+A year later, construction began on a new factory building with the intention of relocating the entire production from St. Gallen to Flawil.
+This took place in 2003 and 2004.
+One year after the planned final relocation of the traditional company from St. Gallen, a new retail outlet called the "Chocolaterie" was opened near the St. Gallen Cathedral.
+There, chocolate is sold, and visitors can learn about its production through the chocolate-making machines located in the shop.
+The "Chocolaterie" was sold after the closure of the factory in St. Gallen and changed hands again in 2016.
+In 2017, Maestrani opened the "Chocolarium" chocolate museum in Flawil.
+Among other things, it offers an interactive tour and insights into the production process.